brannn/csv2iceberg/README.md

 ### Dynamic Column-Based Batch Sizing

-SQL Batcher now includes intelligent batch sizing based on the number of columns in your INSERT statements.
+SQL Batcher now includes dynamic batch sizing based on the number of columns in your INSERT statements.
 This feature automatically adjusts the batch size to optimize performance based on table width.

 ```python
 from sql_batcher import SQLBatcher